patricklafrance/wmfnext-shell/README.md

 >
 > If you are using a [CommonJS](https://en.wikipedia.org/wiki/CommonJS) Webpack configuration file, import the `createHostPlugin()` function from `wmfnext-remote-loader/webpack.cjs` instead.

-You probably noticed that the `ModuleFederationPlugin` is created by the `createHostPlugin()` function.
+You may have noticed that the `ModuleFederationPlugin` instance is created by the `createHostPlugin()` function.

-The `createHostPlugin()` function is a built-in utility function to help configure the federation plugin by enforcing the shell conventions and adding the mandatory shared dependencies.
+The `createHostPlugin()` function is a built-in utility function that helps configure the federation plugin by enforcing the shell conventions and adding the mandatory shared dependencies.

-The function accept as it's first parameter the name of the application and as a second parameter a `package.json` configuration.
-At build time, the function will parse the package configuration in search of the version of the mandatory shared dependencies of the shell.
+The function takes as it's first parameter the name of the application and as its second parameter a `package.json` configuration.
+At build time, the function parses the package configuration to search for the version of the mandatory shared dependencies of the shell.

 > Mandatory shared dependencies are libraries like [react](https://reactjs.org/), react-dom, [react-router-dom](https://reactrouter.com/) and the shell itself.

-`createHostPlugin()` also function also accept a third parameter, an object literal used to specify options.
+The `createHostPlugin()` function also accepts a third parameter, an object literal used to specify options.
 One of those option is a `sharedDependencies` object.
-With this object, you can specify additional shared dependencies that are specific to your application, like a design system library.
+With this object, you can specify additional shared dependencies that are specific to your application, such as a design system library.

 If the `requiredVersion` of a shared dependency is not specified, the `createHostPlugin()` function will try to resolve the dependency version from the provided package configuration.